rwblokzijl/Msc-thesis-EuroToken/thesis.md

 completely moves the very core of value accounting to a distributed and open system.
 While 10 years after the publication of its white paper the crypto-currency is extremely popular as an investment vehicle, any significant payment volumes have yet to be demonstrated.
-With transaction fees at around 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not ready to be a direct consumer facing payment method.
+With transaction fees peaking at 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not ready to be a direct consumer facing payment method.